A-124 Driger MS

 Metal Upper, ~20g.

 Despite being the second release, Metal Upper does not suffer from a stingy weight, 20g or above is ideal for most ARs in the HMS series, and Metal Upper meets this threshold.
 Any AR below this weight will often struggle with, or lose to, those at or above it based on weight alone.

 Best use is easily in an Attack-oriented combo that aims to knock opponents out with high-power hits.

-Left spin produces similar Smash Attack power with the second Metal Upper mold (with a reinforced Tiger Head) but it is not as consistent, making it usable but not preferred at all.
+Left spin produces similar Smash Attack power, as mentioned, especially with the second Metal Upper mold (with a reinforced Tiger Head) but it is not as consistent, making it usable but not preferred at all.
 Consistency is key, and it plays a large part in making an AR competitively viable.

 Notably less effective on any RC that isn't Grip Flat Core (Ultimate Version).
 Its performance suffers greatly when there is a lack of speed to generate momentum.
 Mint Grip Flat Core is acceptable for similar performance, but anything less (Metal-based RCs, Rubber Weight Core) is noticeably suboptimal for Metal Upper.

 Best Potential Combo: